 Below is a list of Dutch health insurance providers.

-Public transport around The Netherlands is very popular; its efficiency and geographical coverage make it the most popular choice of transport.
+Public transport around The Netherlands is very popular with expats; its efficiency and geographical coverage make it the most popular choice of transport.
 All you need is an OV-chipkaart smartcard, 20 euros credit minimum, and you’re set!
 This card can be used on all Dutch public transport including:

 - Rail (nationwide and citywide)